 One of the presentations at Content Marketing World was given by Andy Crestodina from Orbit Media.
 He explained to the audience how much traffic he still gets every week for older posts he has.
 So it’s important to use relevant SEO tools to ensure you optimize your content.

-So here are a range of things you can do using Google’s free tools that will help with SEO.
+So here are a range of things you can do using Google’s free tools that will help with search engine optimization.

 1. Google Webmaster Tools